DmitrySemikin/das-dir-diff-j/README.md

 # das-dir-diff-j

-Simple diff tool for comparing directories written in Java.
+Simple diff tool written in Java for comparing directories.

+License: GNU AFFERO GENERAL PUBLIC LICENSE.

+Short rough idea of the license, as I interpret it: The code is not allowed (without explicit written consent of the author) to be used in commercial products, which are directly sold to customers or which support services, which are sold to customers (e.g. in the implementation of the backend of the server, which implements services sold to the end customers).

 **There is nothing to use in this project yet!**